 It’s mostly repeating the same step a few times to get the candied oranges just right.

 Boil, drain, boil, drain, boil, drain….you get the picture.
-The boiling water softens and tenderizes the tough orange skin so it can absorb all the sweetness from the syrup.
+The boiling water softens and tenderizes the tough orange skin so it can absorb all the sweetness from the syrup. (the process reminds me of making sugared cranberries!)

 You don’t want them to be bitter or tough, so boil away!